Living in the New World

 On the treaties of 1701 that secured, for a time, neutrality for the Haudenosaunee, see the works by Richter, Parmenter, and Brandao listed above, all of which cover closely Iroquois diplomacy, as well as Jose Antonio Brandao and William A. Starna, “The Treaties of 1701: A Triumph of Iroquois Diplomacy,” Ethnohistory 43 (1996), 209-244 and William N. Fenton, The Ordeal of the Longhouse: A Political History of the Iroquois Confederacy, (Norman: University of Oklahoma Press, 1998).

 The Jesuit Relations, an incredibly significant collection of primary source material written by French priests in the American Northeast has been made available online.
 Instructors and students will find a wealth of material here to write about and to discuss in class.
-Also useful is Allan Greer’s edited version, The Jesuit Relations: Natives and Missionaries in Seventeenth Century North America (Boston: Bedford, 2000).
+Also useful is Allan Greer’s edited version, The Jesuit Relations: Natives and Missionaries in Seventeenth Century North America (Boston: Bedford, 2000) is also highly useful.
 The film Black Robe (1991) is based upon a reading of the Jesuit Relations.

 The writings of that Puritan apostle to the Indians, John Eliot, are available online.
 The Day-Breaking, if not the Sun-Rising, of the Gospel is available here while Tears of Repentence is available here.
 A fantastic collection of maps designed to accompany Lisa Brooks’ The Common Pot: The Recovery of Native Space in the Northeast, (St. Paul: University of Minnesota Press, 2008) is available.
 They will be useful to students and instructors for this chapter, and the two that follow as well.
 Students interested in reading about Indian converts to Christianity who lived on the island of Martha’s Vineyard, would do well to consult with the Indian Converts Collection placed online by Reed College.
 The American Antiquarian Society has placed some of its valuable collection online as well in the form of a wonderful exhibition entitled “From English to Algonquian: Early New England Translations.”
 The collection sheds light on the efforts of New England ministers to make available to native peoples Christian teachings in their own languages.
 Hubbard’s history of King Philip’s War is available online, and the proceedings of Connecticut Colony’s council of war are included in the online version of the Connecticut Colonial Records.
 The proceedings provide an excellent window into how Connecticut, and its Indian allies, managed the fury of King Philip’s War.
 You can follow the links here to read more.